gitdode/avrrfm/README.md

 ![IMG_20250212_190518](https://github.com/user-attachments/assets/dd87b7de-c97d-4ecb-ab24-f5a34b849914)

-The receiver currently just converts the raw temperature reading to °C and displays it with the RSSI value and CRC result on a nice IPS TFT display.
+The receiver currently converts the raw temperature reading to °C and displays it with the RSSI value and CRC result on a nice IPS TFT display.
+It responds to the transmitter as kind of ack with the RSSI, which might be useful do to some sort of power management in the transmitter.
+The transmitter waits for this response with a timeout so it won't be blocked and comsume a lot of power just because there is no response coming back.

 ## Range